PhuocLoc3012/FlightManagementSystem/README.md

-# Welcome to Phuoc-Loc Repository
+# Welcome to FlightManagementSystem Repository

 ### You will find in this repo the following stuff:
-* The Java source code used to manage flight system
+* The Java source code used to manage the flight system
-* The C source code used to make Caro game
 * ...